 To help students focus on their academics as they begin college and sufficiently allow students to learn about the University's Greek organizations, Trinity has a deferred recruitment and new member orientation period.
 We want our students to acclimate themselves to Trinity's academic environment before taking on the responsibilities of membership.

-For the 2016-2017 academic year, a link to our community's recruitment rules and recrutiment calendar can be found by accessing the following document:
+For the 2019-2020 academic year, a link to our community's recrutiment calendar can be found by accessing the following documents:

 New Member Orientation is the period of time between accepting a bid to join a fraternity or sorority and being initiated into the organization.
 Members are officially recognized by Student Involvement on Bid Day as being part of the organization.There is approximately a three-week maximum on all orientation programs and a nine hours hands-off period during the school week.

 A successful New Member Orientation program should include education about the history and values of the organization, foster academic achievement, include educational and developmental workshops, provide opportunities to socialize with other students in the group, and promote positive experiences that are free from hazing.

 Trinity University does not tolerate hazing or violation of any University or Greek Council policies.
 Any chapter suspected of hazing will be investigated and may face judicial action by the Student Conduct Panel.

 wbrown1 [at] trinity.edu (Wills Brown), Assistant Director, Student Involvement: 210-999-7500